Irrational Random Utility Models: Preliminaries

 The empirical primitive is a \emph{stochastic choice function}, i.e. a map $\rho: X \times \mathcal{A} \to [0,1]$ such that i) $\sum_{a \in A} \rho(a, A) = 1$ for all $A \in \mathcal{A}$ and ii) $\rho(a, A)=0$ for all $a \in X \setminus A$.

 Our decision-makers choose once from several menus.
 Their choices are described by a \emph{choice function}, i.e. a map $c: \mathcal{A} \to X$ such that $c(A) \in A$ for all $A \in \mathcal{A}$.
 We are particularly interested in choices that result from the act of preference maximization.
-Let $P$ be a strict linear order, henceforth "preference", we denote by $c_P$ a choice function that is rationalizable by a preference and refer to it as \emph{rational}, i.e. $c_P(A) = \max(P, A) = \{a \in A: aPb \,\, \text{for all} \,\, b \in A \}$ for all $A \in \mathcal{A}$.
-If a choice function is not rationalizable we will instead refer to it as \emph{irrational}.
+Let $P$ be a \emph{strict linear order}\footnote{A binary relation $P$ is a strict linear order, if it is \emph{asymmetric} (if $aPb$ then not $bPa$), \emph{transitive} ($aPb$ and $bPc$ implies $aPc$) and \emph{complete} ($a \neq b$ implies $a P b$ or $b P a$).}, henceforth "preference", we denote by $c_P$ a choice function that is rationalizable by a preference and refer to it as \emph{rational}, i.e. $c_P(A) = \max(P, A) = \{a \in A: aPb \,\, \text{for all} \,\, b \in A \}$ for all $A \in \mathcal{A}$.
+A choice function $c$ satisfies \emph{property} $\alpha$ if $a \in B \subseteq A \subseteq X$ and $a \in c(A)$ then $a \in c(B)$. \cite{sen71} shows that a choice function is rationalizable if and only if it satisfies property $\alpha$.
+We will use this equivalence throughout the paper.
+If a choice function is not rationalizable we will refer to it as \emph{irrational}.
+Thus, a choice function is irrational if and only if it violates property $\alpha$.
 We let $\mathcal{C}$ denote the collection of all choice functions and $\mathcal{P}$ the set of rationalizable choice functions.
 Note that there is a one-to-one correspondence between the set of rational choice functions and the set of preferences, therefore, throughout the paper we refer to them as $c_P$ or $P$ interchangeably.
 Finally, and most importantly, we do not assume that the analyst observes the individual choice functions even if, especially in experimental settings, this is often the case.